runag/runag/README.md

 bash deploy-offline.sh
 ```

-## Sopkafile
+## Runagfile

-Sopka is a collection of functions that you might just load into your bash terminal with `. sopka`, but most of the time you operate with scripts in files.
-You could source Sopka into your scripts with `. sopka` or you could make a file called `sopkafile` and then run `sopka`.
+Runag is a collection of functions that you might just load into your bash terminal with `. sopka`, but most of the time you operate with scripts in files.
+You could source Runag into your scripts with `. sopka` or you could make a file called `sopkafile` and then run `sopka`.

 Possible sopkafile locations are: